Bahadou-Badr/golang-restful-api/README.md

-This is useful because it prevents other codebases from importing and relying on the (potentially unversioned and unsupported) packages in our `internal` directory — even if the project code is publicly available somewhere like GitHub.
+This is useful because it prevents other codebases from importing and relying on the (potentially unversioned and unsupported) packages in our `internal` directory — even if The project code is publicly available somewhere like GitHub.

 ###  Working with SQL Migrations
 ```